canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2020_Tian_subcortical_v1.1/README.md

 use the Tian_3T_S4_2mm_fmriprep20 segmentation, and use the appropriate underlay for visualization.
 Please see the "templates" folder of this repo for more details.

+Note: fmriprep20 refers to version 20 of fmriprep, which as of this writing is the most recent "long term release" of this software. fsl6 likewise refers to fsl version 6.

 ##

 Bogdan Petre <br />